Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Introduction

 from the space of holomorphic functions to the Arens-Michael envelope.
 (The standard notation for the Arens-Michael envelope of an algebra $A$ is $\wh A$.)
 Pedchenko proved that the latter map is a topological isomorphism when $|q|=1$.
 In the argument he used a method proposed by Pirkovskii in \cite{Pir_qfree}, which is based on iterated analytic Ore extensions.
 This approach can be applied only under some additional analytic conditions, which do not hold when $|q|\ne 1$, and Pedchenko left the question open in this case.

-In his proof of the theorem on the Arens-Michael envelope of $U(\fg)$ Taylor used an analytic approach based on the representation theory of compact Lie groups.
-On the contrary, here we use basically an algebraic technique.
+In his proof of the theorem on the Arens-Michael envelope of $U(\fg)$ Taylor employed an analytic approach grounded on the representation theory of compact Lie groups.
+But in this paper we mainly use an algebraic technique.
 Note that Taylor's result can be derived from the following assertion: If $\fg$ is a semisimple complex Lie algebra, then the range of any homomorphism from $U(\fg)$ to a Banach algebra is finite dimensional \cite[\S30, Theorem~2, p.\,196]{BS01}.
 The proof of this assertion is essentially algebraic; it is based on the fact that for any $\fs\fl_2$-triple, i.e., elements satisfying

 the relation $[[E,F],E]=2E$ holds.
 In a Banach algebra this relation has some algebraic consequences, which imply that every element of the completion is algebraic.
-To prove our main result, Theorem~\ref{fdbana}, we use a modification of this approach and show that for a quantum $\fs\fl_2$-triple (see~\eqref{KEFrel}) and every $m$ there is a non-trivial Laurent polynomial in~$K$ that belongs to the ideal generated by $E^m$ (Lemma~\ref{laurinid}).
+To prove the main result, Theorem~\ref{fdbana}, we use a modification of this approach and show that for any quantum $\fs\fl_2$-triple (see~\eqref{KEFrel}) and any $m\in\N$ there is a non-trivial Laurent polynomial in~$K$ that belongs to the ideal generated by $E^m$ (Lemma~\ref{laurinid}).

 The reader can find some open questions and discussion in Section~\ref{sec:remqu}.